Neuro-Vision Rehabilitation in Bangalore

 Can neuro-vision rehabilitation be done via telehealth for Bangalore patients?

-My father was treated at NIMHANS after a stroke and discharged with no visual rehabilitation plan - his visual field is clearly affected.
-Is it too late to start?
+My father had a stroke and was discharged with no visual rehabilitation plan - his visual field is clearly affected.
+Is it too late?

 Can double vision after stroke or TBI be treated for Bangalore patients?